stanford-ssi/balloons/HABEES/README.md

 #Code Architecture:
 The avionics flight software operates on a read-eval loop in order to change states and respond to its environment.
+The avionics flight software was written in compliance with NASA JPL's  Safety-Critical Code standards.

 #### Files
 `main.cpp` - Start point of flight controller.